 By September 27, 2012, the Company had earned, from Gulf International Minerals Inc. ("Gulf"), a 100% interest in the Newmont Lake property in British Columbia, which consists of 18 mineral claims (6,175 hectares) in the Liard Mining Division of British Columbia, subject to a 1.5% Net Smelter Returns Royalty ("Gulf NSR") in favour of Gulf.
 The Company has the option to purchase 1/3 of the Gulf NSR for \$1,000,000.
+Exploration activities to date have resulted in the establishment of an NI 43-101 inferred resource of 1.406 million tonnes containing 200,000 oz Au, 6,790,000 lbs Cu, and 291,000 oz Ag.

 Under an option agreement with Roca Mines Inc. ("Roca") the Company earned a 50% interest in 8 exploration and evaluation assets (4,000 hectares) known as the Seagold Property in the Liard Mining Division of British Columbia and entered into a joint venture with Roca for the further exploration and development on the properties.
 Upon reaching commercial production the Company is required to issue a further 200,000 shares to Roca.
 The joint venture agreement calls for a 50/50 sharing of costs incurred for exploration and maintenance of the property.
-In the current fiscal year, \$509,139 was spent on exploration; however, Roca notified the Company that it will not be contributing its proportionate share.
-Consequently, the Company's share of the joint venture has increased to 56% in accordance with the joint venture agreement.
+A total of \$600,269 has been spent on exploration activities without any proportionate contribution by Roca.
+Consequently, the Company's share of the joint venture has increased to 57% in accordance with the joint venture agreement.